What is Dual-Language Learning?

-We offer a full Chinese/Spanish immersion program for children who are 3 and 4 years old.
-At IFS, this means that our early childhood students will spend up to 75% of their day in Mandarin.
+We offer a full Mandarin immersion program for children who are 3 and 4 years old.
+At IFS, this means that our early childhood students will spend up to 70% of their day in Mandarin.
 The other 30% of their school day involves significant exposure to Spanish and English.

-Our students learn Chinese/Spanish through play-based, exploratory lessons, and constant and continual conversation.
-The Chinese/Spanish language arts learning objectives are embedded in everything the students do, allowing for explicit language learning through developmentally appropriate and enriching days.
+Our students learn Mandarin through play-based, exploratory lessons, and constant and continual conversation.
+The Mandarin language arts learning objectives are embedded in everything the students do, allowing for explicit language learning through developmentally appropriate and enriching experiences.

 Benefits of Dual Language Learning:

 The Benefits of Dual-Language learning are widespread and lifelong.
 It improves executive functioning by increasing attention, spatial-awareness, better ability to discern meaning and better memory.
-It improves cognitive reserve to last a lifetime.
+Recent studies show that students enrolled in 6 year dual-language programs have been more academically successful in English literacy, math and science than their monolingual peers.
+It also improves cognitive reserve that lasts a lifetime.
 Bilingual people have lower risks of alzheimer's disease and dementia in their later years.
-Recent studies show that students enrolled in 6 year dual-language programs have been more academically successful in English literacy, math and science than their monolingual peers.